 I loved the smoothie bowl, which eats like cereal and stays chilled in a large ceramic dish.
 It started with a well-chilled smoothie made from almond milk, bananas, nut butter, and some fruit, then topped with house-made granola, sliced almonds, berries, and fresh coconut.

 Terra Nomad’s casual counter service comes in a modern setting with polished cement floors, painted white brick walls, and a modern blond wood bookshelf for a minimalist décor.
-If the nomad in you wants breakfast, wander over to Terra Nomad, one of the best restaurants in Bismarck for breakfast.
+If the nomad in you wants breakfast, wander over to Terra Nomad, one of the best Bismarck restaurants for breakfast.

 Pro Tip: They conveniently offer a daily email so that you will be in the know of their day-to-day specials.